kevinyk/dj_shell_tool/README.md

 	1. Modify `settings.py` to include the created app. shame on me.
 I have a comment in the script for where you could use an app shortcut like atom to open that directory for you.
 	2. Use multiple apps and namespacing
 	3. Stop the script if any steps cause an error.
-If you see one, just use `cmd + C` to quickly back out.
+If you see one, just use `control + c` to quickly back out.
 You still might have a hollow shell of a django project, depending on where the error occured.
 	4. Cure serious diseases

 **A quick overview on how to use this script:**